 YOUR GROUP: The group size ranges from 4 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 If you are looking for a family-friendly vacation this is a great choice.
 Our trips are cooperative in nature.
 Wilderness Inquiry staff will assist you in whatever areas you need, however most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 ACCOMMODATIONS: At night, you will sleep in 4-person tents with 3-4 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair or an outhouse.
 We make every effort to ensure privacy and cleanliness.

 MEALS: The fun of camping includes cooking in the wilderness, a challenge with great rewards.
 We pride ourselves on providing healthy ingredients for simple, plentiful dishes everyone will enjoy.
 Count on hearty breakfasts, trail lunches, plenty of snacks, and wonderful dinners, finished off with campfire s’mores.

-EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
+EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
+You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.